MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-54-Universal-Service/subpart-G-Universal-Service-Rural-Health-Care-Program/subjectgroup-ECFR3272db88fa68241-General-Provisions/section-54.627.md

 (b) *Invoice deadline extension.* Service providers or billed entities may request a one-time extension of the invoicing deadline by no later than the deadline calculated pursuant to paragraph (a) in this section.
 The Administrator shall grant a 120-day extension of the invoice filing deadline, if it is timely requested.

-(c) *Telecommunications Program.* (1) The applicant must submit documentation to the Administrator confirming the service start date, the service end or disconnect date, or whether the service was never turned on.

-(2) Upon receipt of the invoice(s) and supporting documentation, the Administrator shall generate a Health Care Provider Support Schedule (HSS), which the service provider shall use to determine how much credit the applicant will receive for the services.
+(c) *Telecommunications Program.*

-(3) *Certifications.* Before the Administrator may process and pay an invoice, both the health care provider and the service provider must make the following certifications.
+(1) *Certifications.* Before the Administrator may process and pay an invoice, both the health care provider and the service provider must make the following certifications.

 (i) The health care provider must certify that: